Mitigating Long-Tail Bias via Prompt-Controlled Diffusion Augmentation: Abstract

 \section{Abstract}

-Semantic segmentation of high-resolution remote-sensing imagery is critical for urban mapping and land-cover monitoring, yet training data typically exhibits severe long-tailed pixel imbalance.
-In LoveDA, this challenge is compounded by an explicit Urban/Rural split with distinct appearance and inconsistent class-frequency statistics across domains.
-We present a prompt-controlled diffusion augmentation framework that synthesizes paired label--image samples with explicit control of both domain and semantic composition.
-Stage~A uses a domain-aware, masked ratio-conditioned discrete diffusion model to generate layouts that satisfy user-specified class-ratio targets while respecting learned co-occurrence structure.
-Stage~B translates layouts into photorealistic, domain-consistent images using Stable Diffusion with ControlNet guidance.
-Mixing the resulting ratio and domain controlled synthetic pairs with real data yields consistent improvements across multiple segmentation backbones, with gains concentrated on minority classes and improved Urban and Rural generalization, demonstrating controllable augmentation as a practical mechanism to mitigate long-tail bias in remote-sensing segmentation.
-Source codes, pretrained Models and synthetic datasets are available at \href{https://github.com/Buddhi19/SyntheticGen.git}{Github}
+Long-tailed class imbalance remains a fundamental obstacle in semantic segmentation of high-resolution remote-sensing imagery, where dominant classes shape learned representations and rare classes are systematically under-segmented.
+This challenge becomes more acute in cross-domain settings such as LoveDA, which exhibits an explicit Urban/Rural split with substantial appearance differences and inconsistent class-frequency statistics across domains.
+We propose a prompt-controlled diffusion augmentation framework that generates paired label-image samples with explicit control over semantic composition and domain, enabling targeted enrichment of underrepresented classes rather than indiscriminate dataset expansion.
+A domain-aware, masked, ratio-conditioned discrete diffusion model first synthesizes layouts that satisfy class-ratio targets while preserving realistic spatial co-occurrence, and a ControlNet-guided diffusion model then renders photorealistic, domain-consistent images from these layouts.
+When mixed with real data, the resulting synthetic pairs improve multiple segmentation backbones, especially on minority classes and under domain shift, showing that better downstream segmentation comes from adding the right samples in the right proportions.